The GDPR can seem like a

 Preparing for GDPR

-We’ve been looking at the coming legislation for a long time now.
+We spent a long time looking into the GDPR after we knew it was on its way.
 After all, we don’t just store personal data for our own business – we write, configure and support Gold-Vision CRM – so GDPR affects all our customers too.

-We’ve been keeping our customer’s needs in mind with every change we make, knowing that Admins have enough to do already and end users don’t really want lots more fields to fill in.
+We kept our customer’s needs in mind with every change we made, knowing that Admins have enough to do already and end users don’t really want lots more fields to fill in.

 Before we get started, there are two things to get out of the way: